 8.3 Scope and conditions of indemnification.
 The indemnifying party shall defend at its expense the other party and its officers, directors, stockholders, employees, agents and affiliates, subsidiaries, successors and assigns against any third party claims, actions or demands, to the extent arising from a cause specified in Sections 8.1 or 8.2, respectively, and shall pay any resulting final judgment or arbitral award or any agreed to settlement.
 The indemnification obligations hereunder are subject to the following conditions to the extent failure to meet these conditions would be materially detrimental to the indemnifying party: (i) prompt written notice by the indemnified party to the indemnifying party of any claim, action or demand for which indemnity is claimed; (ii) complete control of the defense and settlement thereof by the indemnifying party; and (iii) such reasonable cooperation by the indemnified party in the defense as the indemnifying party may request.

 10.1 Confidential Information.
 “Confidential Information” means information, disclosed by a party to the other in connection to this MSA, which is either marked confidential or disclosed in circumstances in which a reasonable person would consider the information to be confidential.
 Without limiting the generality of the foregoing, the terms of this MSA, Protected Data, Applications, Services, the present or future functionality of the Applications, and all technical information underlying such functionality are Confidential Information.
 Confidential Information does not include information that the receiving party can demonstrate (i) was in receiving party’s possession before receipt from the disclosing party, (ii) is or becomes publicly available other than through a breach of this MSA, or (iii) is rightfully received from a third party without a duty of confidentiality.
-If Confidential Information is required to be disclosed pursuant to applicable law, regulation or court order, the receiving party must provides prompt advance notice thereof to enable the disclosing party to seek a protective order or otherwise prevent such disclosure.
+If Confidential Information is required to be disclosed pursuant to applicable law, regulation or court order, the receiving party must provides prompt advance notice thereof (except to the extent otherwise prohibited by applicable law, regulation or court order) to enable the disclosing party to seek a protective order or otherwise prevent such disclosure.

-Lithium shall, upon request, provide Customer a valid ISO 27001 certificate or SAS 70 –Type II report covering the Services.
+Lithium shall conduct annual SSAE 16 SOC audit and maintain ISO 27001 certification during the term of this MSA.
+Lithium shall, upon request, provide Customer a valid ISO 27001 certificate or SSAE 16 SOC Type II audit report covering the Subscription Services.